 Q. How will the award check be issued and disbursed?
 Will it be sent directly to the student or to the university?

-If a student elects to send a check in care of another individual, organization or institution, the student will first need to ensure arrangements have been made so that they can sign the check over to that individual, organization or institution; or that the individual, organization or institution has the ability to deposit the check to their banking or student account.
+If a recipient elects to send a check in care of another individual, organization or institution, the student will first need to ensure arrangements have been made so that they can sign the check over to that individual, organization or institution; or that the individual, organization or institution has the ability to deposit the check to their banking or student account.

-Funds cannot be disbursed until all required award documentation has been received by the Gilman Program's office.
+Funds cannot be disbursed until all required award documentation has been received by the Gilman Program.
 From the date the recipient's documentation file is complete, it will take between two and three weeks for the check to arrive at the provided address or for the funds to be directly deposited into the student’s bank account.
 All award checks are sent via U.S. mail.
-Even if the student indicates the award check is sent in care of another individual, the Gilman office will not be able to communicate any information regarding the recipient or their award status unless they have given this individual Power-of-Attorney status and provided us with a photocopy of the documentation.
+Even if the student indicates the award check is sent in care of another individual, the Gilman Program will not be able to communicate any information regarding the recipient or their award status unless they have given this individual Power-of-Attorney status and provided us with a photocopy of the documentation.

 Back to top